'Every Vape is a Hit to Your Health' Anti-Vaping Campaign

 Campaign overview

-Cancer Institute NSW delivered the ‘Every vape is a hit to your health’ campaign to young people aged 14-24 in NSW.
-The campaign highlighted the health harms and harmful ingredients in e-cigarettes (vapes).
+Cancer Institute NSW is delivering the award winning ‘Every Vape is a Hit to Your Health’ campaign to young people aged 14-24 in NSW.
+The campaign highlights the health harms and harmful ingredients in e-cigarettes (vapes).

-The campaign was live from 25 November 2024 – 24 May 2025.
-It was delivered across a range of mass media channels, including social media, online video, native, search, audio, digital display, cinema and outdoor advertising.
+The campaign is live from 24 November 2025 to 23 April 2026.
+It is being delivered across a range of mass media channels, including social media, online video, native, search, audio, digital display, cinema and outdoor advertising.

-The campaign connected young people to more information about vaping and quit support including digital apps, Quitline telephone support, talking to their GP and behavioural quit strategies.
+The campaign connects young people to more information about vaping and quit support including digital apps, such as Pave, Quitline telephone support, talking to their GP and behavioural quit strategies.

-For more information on vaping, young people can visit www.cancer.nsw.gov.au/vaping.
+For more information on vaping and quit support, young people can visit www.cancer.nsw.gov.au/vaping.

 Why we need a campaign